JaydenM-C/rawshuck/README.md

 ## Recommended workflows

-**Fresh shoot (the happy path):** copy the card to a staging folder → cull → commit → import survivors into Photos in one batch → format the card once verified. iCloud never sees the culled RAWs, so no marking is even needed.
+**Fresh shoot (sorting prior to first import):** copy the SD card to a staging folder → cull → commit → import survivors into Photos in one batch → empty/format the card once verified. iCloud never sees the culled RAWs, so no JPEG marking is even needed.

-**Back catalog:** select photos in Photos → File → Export → Export Unmodified Originals → cull the exported folder → commit (leave marking on) → delete the originals from Photos and empty Recently Deleted → reimport the survivors in one batch.
+**Back catalogue:** select photos in Photos → File → Export → Export Unmodified Originals → cull the exported folder → commit (leave marking on) → delete the originals from Photos and empty Recently Deleted → reimport the survivors in one batch.

 ## Safety notes